-A growing number of people at St James are members of the Society of Our Lady of Walsingham and members of St James have been part of the Year4God Scheme in 2011/12. part of the Youth Pilgrimage Ministry Team and former PCC member Stuart Grout works full time at the Shrine as a Sacristan.
+A growing number of people at St James are members of the Society of Our Lady of Walsingham and members of St James have been part of the Year4God Scheme in 2011/12. part of the Youth Pilgrimage Ministry Team and former PCC member Stuart Grout now works full time at the Shrine as a Sacristan and Membership Officer.

 The local Cell is dedicated to St James the Great and Our Lady of Castlethorpe.
 It was only in the 1700s that Castlethorpe came to be dedicated to the apostles Simon & Jude.
 Historically churches dedicated to ‘Our Lady of…’ were normally on historic mediaeval pilgrimage routes to places such as Walsingham or Santiago de Compostella.
 Often they had accompanying Holy Wells in or very near to the churchyard perimeter, for instance.
 The local detail is lost in time now but who is to say that the well in Barbara Shepherd’s garden might have been the original holy well!
 We shall probably never know!